Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 2: Appoint a Vermont Registered Agent

-Every LLC in Vermont is required to have a registered agent, which is simply someone with a Vermont street address who will be responsible for any legal correspondence, most often if the business is served papers in the event of a lawsuit.
-Most LLC owners are their own registered agent, but it is possible to hire a registered agent service like Northwest Registered Agent.
-The reasons why someone would hire a registered agent service include when the owner lives in another state or if the owner prefers that their personal address not be on public record.
+Every LLC in Vermont must have a registered agent, simply someone with a Vermont street address who will be responsible for any legal correspondence, most often if the business is served papers in case of a lawsuit.

 The basic requirements to be a registered agent in Vermont include: